 Participation levels vary by organization, and a given member might buy the bulk of their goods and services through a single GPO (which is quite rare) or only one or two items from several GPOs based on their specific needs and the deals on offer.

 Taking advantage of shared buying power is a common tool used by businesses in many industries to obtain goods and services, including:

 - Grocery and retail enterprises

 While they touch on nearly every segment of the business marketplace, American GPOs have their origins in the healthcare and human services industries, beginning in 1910 with the Hospital Bureau of New York.
-Today, GPOs are a key part of the healthcare supply chain for roughly 97% of hospital systems, including not-for-profit hospitals and surgery centres.
+Today, GPOs are a key part of the healthcare supply chain for roughly 97% of hospital systems, including not-for-profit hospitals and surgery centers.

 Consequently, legal accommodations—in the form of statutory exemptions and designations detailing permitted payment methods and acceptable business practices—were put into place by Congress and the Department of Health and Human Services (HHS) to protect the benefits GPOs provide to the healthcare industry.

 “Also known as co-ops, collectives, consortia, leveraged buying or procurement groups, and purchasing alliances, GPOs are designed to provide shared benefit along with reduced risk, better contract terms, and lasting value via improved ROI and/or reduced Total Cost of Ownership (TCO) for purchased goods and services.”

 Based on the members and the purpose of the group, group purchasing organizations can be split into three types: Horizontal Market, Vertical Market, and Master Buyer.
 Each has its merits and associated risks.